DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 An example request body is listed below.
 Request bodies must include a new value for the `delivery_partner_id` attribute.
 If unsure, providers can [find delivery partner IDs](LINK NEEDED).

-{inset-text}Note, providers can only update partnerships where the `status` attribute is `active`.
+{inset-text}Note, providers can **only** update partnerships where the `status` attribute is `active`.
 Any requests to update `challenged` partnerships will return an error.
-[Find out more about partnership statuses.](LINK NEEDED).{/inset-text}
+[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states){/inset-text}

 Successful requests will return a response body with updates included.

-For more detailed information see the specifications for this [confirm an ECF partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-post).
+For more detailed information see the specifications for this [update an ECF partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-put).

 #### Example request body: